darden1/python-predictionprice/README.md

 ```

 ### Usage:
-- An example of auto trading bot has already prepared.
+- Examples of auto trading bot have already prepared.
-- This bot execute followings one time a day.
+- The bot executes followings one time a day.
   - Back test.
   - Prediction the virtual currency tomorrow price will rise or fall.
   - Trading with market price in accordance with the prediction.
   - Optimization of the number of the features and training samples.(Optimized learning parameters are used for next day prediction)
   - Sending e-mail to inform the results of the execution.
+- Bots are in examples folder.
+  - examples/exchangetrade/exchangetradebot.py is for exchange trade.
+  - examples/margintrade/margintradebot.py is for margin trade.
+    - Remark to transfer fund to margin account when you use margintradebot.py.
-- Open examples/predictionPriceBot.py and set your gmail address, password, poloniex.com APIKey and Secret.
+- Open exchangetradebot.py or margintradebot.py and set your gmail address, password, poloniex.com APIKey and Secret.
 - Run this script with nohup as following.
 ```
+nohup python exchangetradebot.py > out.log 2> err.log &
+or
-nohup python predictionPriceBot.py > out.log 2> err.log &
+nohup python margintradebot.py > out.log 2> err.log &
 ```
-- You can check the process ID as following when you want to kill this process.
+- You can check the process ID as following when you want to kill the process.
 ```
 ps auxw | grep python
 ```